 If you’re wondering exactly how a pellet grill works, read on for answers to commonly asked questions about these outdoor appliances.

 Pellet grills have a hopper that holds the pellets.
-An electric auger moves the pellets from the hopper into the fire pot where they are ignited by a heated rod.
-An electric fan provides ventilation, helping to control the temperature of the burn.
-A thermostat that’s connected to the controls regulates the fan and auger to meet the temperature set on the control panel.
+The pellets themselves are made of wood that has been chipped and compressed into a convenient size to produce uniform heat.
+An electric auger moves these pellets from the hopper into the fire pot, where they are ignited by a heated rod.
+An electric fan provides ventilation, helping to maintain the burn over long periods and control the temperature.
+A thermostat connected to the controls regulates the fan and auger to meet the temperature set on the control panel.